 10. Build Your Mental Strength

 I’ve found Spinning does two things mentally.
 First, the warm up and cooldown are great ways to relax.
-Before and after putting your body through a strenuous Spinning Class you can close your eyes, work just a little, and allow the physical exertion to become a catharsis for releasing pent-up emotions.
+Before and after putting your body through a strenuous Spinning class you can close your eyes, work just a little, and allow the physical exertion to become a catharsis for releasing pent-up emotions.

 Spinning also builds mental strength.
 When you ride, there are good days and bad.
 The important thing is that you carry through with your regular Spinning routine.
 Push through difficult times, work up the hill climbs and ride through the endurance training.
 Self-discipline of the mind gained from Spinning can be applied to all areas of life.
 It is most beneficial in areas of self-control and confidence.
 Spinning really does help to develop a positive, “can do” attitude.

-To learn more about the benefits of Spinning® class, explore our website and start getting involved today!
+To learn more about the benefits of a Spinning® class, explore our website and start getting involved today!